i-love-flamingo/example-helloworld/Readme.md

 ## Step 3: Using parameters in routes and pass data to template

 The next feature we are trying is how to use URL parameters and how to pass data to the template.
-Therefor we want that the application response to the route "/greet/<name>". "<name>" in the route is a dynamic path parameter.
+Therefor we want that the application response to the route "/greet/&lt;name>". "&lt;name>" in the route is a dynamic path parameter.
 So if we call "http://localhost:3322/greet/mickey" we do expect to see "Hello Mickey".

 At first we are defining a new action that receives the parameter and passes this parameter to the template: